 - After signing up, read, complete, and sign the PCI SAQ-D within 90 days.
 Your dashboard will start to remind you 45 days after your account activation.

 - Once complete, the SAQ-D needs to be uploaded to the dashboard in your Helcim account

-The SAQ-D must be completed, signed and uploaded annually.
+The SAQ-D must be completed with an independent third party auditor, signed and then uploaded annually.
 You will be responsible for complying with all of the obligations of the SAQ-D, for example arranging to have your network scanned.
 Please also note that AVS information will be mandatory for all transactions.

 If your Helcim account configurations allows for full card information, below are the required

 cardData body parameters that should be sent in lieu of the

 cardToken details.
 Full card numbers can be used for "purchase", "pre-authorization", and "verify" transaction API endpoints.

 Please review our documentation for more information on processing through our Payment API endpoints.

 |string (13-16 length)||The full card number, which can vary between 13 and 16 digits based on the card type.|

 |string (4 length)||The card expiry date, in MMYY format (total of 4 digits without spaces or slashes, including a leading zero for single digit months).|